The reading period for Thread is currently on hiatus,

 Thread/Stitch accepts personal narrative pieces which includes personal essays, narrative nonfiction and short memoir only.
 Please note that Thread/Stitch do not publish fiction, short stories, poetry, journalistic features or academic essays.
-The publications are committed to featuring stories written from one’s own life experience.
+The publications are highlight stories written from a writer’s life experience.

-Though Thread does not pay writers right now, each published essay is featured on Facebook, Instagram, Twitter and LinkedIn, and contributors’ books are promoted on the site in the New Work by Thread Writers section.
+Though Thread does not pay writers, each published essay is featured on Facebook, Instagram, Twitter and LinkedIn, and contributors’ books are promoted on the site in the New Work by Thread Writers section.
 Essays in Thread have been acknowledged as notables in Best American Essays in 2016, 2018 and 2019.
 Writer bios and head shots are featured on a separate Contributors page.

 To submit your work for review: